 - 5.01 Grant Application.
 The city shall apply for only those grants that are consistent with the goals and priority needs of the city.
-The potential for incurring ongoing costs, including the assumption of support for grant-funded positions from local revenues, will be considered prior to applying for a grant.
+The potential for incurring ongoing costs, including the assumption of support for grant-funded positions from local revenues, and required city funds needed to be used in conjunction with the grant must be considered prior to applying for a grant.
 Application or acceptance of grants meeting the parameters of AR #255 are subject to council approval. - 5.02 Match Requirements.
-All grant submittals shall be reviewed for their cash match requirements, their potential impact on the operating budget, and the extent to which they meet the city's goals.
-If there is a cash match requirement, the source of funding shall be identified prior to application. - 5.03 Budget Control.
-The city should avoid relying on grant funding to support on-going programs.
+All grant submittals shall be evaluated by the city treasurer/chief financial officer or designee for any cash match requirements, their potential impact on the operating budget which includes any additional funds needed to carry out the use of the intended grant, and the extent to which they meet the city's goals.
+If there are city funds needed to execute the grant, the source of funding shall be identified prior to the application. - 5.03 Budget Control.
+The city should avoid relying on grant funding to support ongoing programs.
 All grant program initiatives will be evaluated as part of the budget process.
 In the event of reduced grant funding, or inconsistent and/or fluctuating grants, city resources may be substituted only after all program priorities and alternatives are considered during the budget process.